Kirchhoff’s Circuit Solver

 Simulate mode is the main interactive solver workspace.
 The canvas shows the circuit schematic with animated current flow, mesh current loops, node voltage labels, and heat-glow power indicators on resistors.
 Key controls:

-• Circuit Preset pills: H-Bridge is a classic 2-mesh circuit with a shared resistor R2.
-T-Network rearranges components in a T-shape.
-Ladder adds cascaded loops.
-3-Loop adds V3, R4, and R5 for a more complex analysis.
+- Circuit Preset pills: H-Bridge is a classic 2-mesh circuit with a shared resistor R2.
+T-Network rearranges the same components into a T-shape.
+Ladder draws the identical 2-mesh network in a flat two-rail ladder layout (handy for comparing schematic styles).
+3-Loop adds V3, R4, and R5 for a true 3×3 mesh analysis.

 Readout cards display: mesh currents (I1, I2, I3), branch current through the shared resistor (IR2), node voltage at junction B, and individual and total power dissipation in milliwatts.